Canon G1 X Review

 ISO 1,600 images have a more processed look at 16x20, but very little actual chroma or luminance noise is left behind.
-There's no good reason for a size reduction, though, as the images look quite good.
+We prefer 13x19 prints.

-ISO 3,200 shots are usable at 13x19, but that processed look has become more pronounced, so I prefer the 11x14-inch prints.
+ISO 3,200 shots are usable at 11x14, but that processed look has become more pronounced, so we prefer the 8x10-inch prints.

-ISO 6,400 images seem a little too loose at 11x14, and the red leaf swatch has sporadic detail, the first time we've seen something other than total blur from a Canon camera.
-I'd call them usable at 11x14, but they're much better printed at 8x10.
+ISO 6,400 images seem a little too loose at 8x10, and the red leaf swatch has sporadic detail, the first time we've seen something other than total blur from a Canon camera.
+They're much better printed at 5x7.

-ISO 12,800 shots are a bit too smudgy and dark for printing at 8x10, but detail looks better at 5x7.
+ISO 12,800 shots are a bit too smudgy and dark for printing at 5x7, but detail looks better at 4x6.
 I think you'd want to brighten the images a bit, as the darks are really dark at this point.

 Overall, the Canon G1 X does well, though not quite as well as SLRs as the ISO rises.
 An impressive performance nonetheless.